FooBarShebang/statistics_lib/Documents/Tests/TE002_ordered_functions.md

 * At least, one of the sequence data set arguments is an empty sequence
 * Inequal length of the sequence arguments of a 2D statistics function (in general)
 * The sequence is 1 element long in the case of quartile and quantile functions
+* The total number of quantiles is an integer, but not positive - quantile function
+* The required quantile index is negative or larger than the total number of quantiles - quantile function

 **Test steps:** Try to call the funcion being tested with an appropriate argument (see above).
 Check that the expected exception is raised.